-David joined YES as its Associate Director in 2006.
-He oversees clinical counseling, substance abuse and outreach efforts.
+David joined YES as its Chief Operating Officer in 2006.
+He oversees clinical counseling, substance abuse, and outreach efforts.
 He holds a Certificate in Fundraising Management from the University of Washington and a master’s degree in psychology from Seattle Pacific University.
 He is both a Licensed Mental Health Counselor and Child Mental Health Specialist with over 20 years of leadership in the nonprofit sector.
-David serves on several boards, including the Alliance of Eastside Agencies, the Eastside Human Services Forum and the King County Alliance for Human services.
+David serves on several boards, including the Alliance of Eastside Agencies, the Eastside Human Services Forum, and the King County Alliance for Human services.
 Downing was nationally recognized by the Child Welfare League of America as its Outstanding Direct Service Worker Award for the Western United States for his work and advocacy for youth in the child welfare system.

 Debbi is YES’ Director of Youth and Family Counseling.
 Halela is a Licensed Mental Health Counselor and Child Mental Health Specialist with 25 years of experience.
 She has specialized in providing therapy for teen survivors of sexual abuse as well as clients who engage in self-injurious behavior.
 Halela is trained in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Dialectical Behavioral Therapy (DBT).

-Madelaine joined YES in 2014 as its Director of Fund Development and Community Relations.
+Madelaine joined YES in 2014 as its Chief Development Officer.
 She has worked as a development professional for more than 23 years in a variety of nonprofit settings, including public broadcasting, education, mental health and children’s medical organizations.
 She has served on boards for nonprofits such as the Pierce County Library Foundation, Explorer West Middle School and the Northwest Development Officers Association (NDOA).